PRINCE2 Change Control

 • advice of a new risk

-Remember, a risk is something that has yest to happen, and MAY happen at some point in the future, whereas an issue has already happened.
-The last two items in the above list are issues "the risk HAS occured", and "we hadn't thought of this new risk - now what is to happen?"
+Remember, in PRINCE2, a risk is something that has yet to happen, and MAY happen at some point in the future, whereas an issue has already happened.
+The last two items in the above list are issues “the risk HAS occurred”, and “we hadn’t thought of this new risk – now what is to happen?”

-The "advice of a new risk" issue, would be logged, and the action would be to transfer it to the Risk Log and carry out first a Risk Analysis, and then, as part of Risk Management, building into appropriate Plans/Workpackages, the relevant activities and resources to manage the risk.
+The “advice of a new risk” issue, would be logged, and the action would be to transfer it to the Risk Log and carry out first a Risk Analysis, and then, as part of Risk Management, building into appropriate Plans/Work Packages, the relevant activities and resources to manage the risk.
+Such actions may trigger the need for PRINCE2 change control.

-Request For Change.
 This is a change requested from the Customer/User side, and would, if implemented, cause a change to what had been originally agreed, to the Acceptance Criteria, Specifications/Scope.
+This therefore needs change control.

 It might be a request to add or subtract to the original agreement.
 If you were having a house built, two examples might be you requesting an extra bathroom, or asking for a dividing wall to be removed.
-As such, any extra costs relating to this change should be paid for by the Customer/Users.
+As such, any extra costs relating to this change should be paid for by the Customer/Users, and the PRINCE2 change control approach must be used.

 This covers errors or omissions either in work already carried out, or planned for the future.
 This will result in NOT being able to meet the originally agreed Acceptance Criteria, Specification/Scope.

-An example similar to above, would be if the builder of your new house advises that they can't include your patio area within the price.
-As such, any extra costs (either in re-work to fix the off-specification, or reducing the price to you), should be met by the builder.
+An example similar to above, would be if the builder of your new house advises that they can’t include your patio area within the price.
+As such, any extra costs (either in re-work to fix the off-specification, or reducing the price to you), should be met by the builder under PRINCE2 change control.

-Suppose that (possibly in order to meet your timescale...) you agreed to accept what the builder COULD give you ( that is, house without the patio), then in PRINCE2 terms, this is called a CONCESSION.
+Suppose that (possibly in order to meet your timescale…) you agreed to accept what the builder COULD give you ( that is, house without the patio), then in PRINCE2 terms, this is called a CONCESSION and is also dealt with under PRINCE2 change control.

-If either an RFC or Off Specification would cause forecasted Tolerance to be exceeded - then the Project Manager MUST bring this to the Project Board's attention by raising an Exception Report.
-If the change is an Off Specification, the project manager would try to fix the problem using any available Tolerance (although optionally it may be prudent to seek advice from the Project Board...)
+If either an RFC or Off Specification would cause forecast Tolerance to be exceeded – then the PRINCE2 Project Manager MUST bring this to the Project Board’s attention by raising an Exception Report.
+If the change is an Off Specification, the project manager would try to fix the problem using any available Tolerance (although optionally it may be prudent to seek advice from the Project Board…).
+This again, uses PRINCE2 change control.

-But if the change is a Request For Change, the Project Manager MUST bring this to the attention of the Project Board - whether or not the change can be done within Tolerance.
-If the RFC can be done within Tolerance, the Project Manager would use the Directing a Project activity "Give Ad-Hoc Direction, as the means of communicating this.
+But if the change is a Request For Change, the Project Manager MUST bring this to the attention of the Project Board – whether or not the change can be done within Tolerance.
+If the RFC can be done within Tolerance, the Project Manager would use the Directing a Project activity “Give Ad-Hoc Direction, as the means of communicating this and managing under PRINCE2 change control.

-The Project Board are usually senior people, and they may consider that having to authorise (or not), all changes, that they should not be involved.
-In such a case, they may delegate their responsibilities to a "Change Authority".
-This authority will act on the boards behalf.
+The Project Board are usually senior people, and they may consider that having to authorize (or not), all changes, that they should not be involved.
+In such a case, they may delegate their responsibilities to a “Change Authority”.
+This authority will act on the boards behalf and will be documented under the approach to PRINCE change control.
+The Configuration Management Strategy document will describe how your project’s change control system will be implemented.

-All issues when raised, should be entered into the Issue Log and categorised.
-All issues should be given a priority rating (ie. Must Have, Nice to have, ect).
-After Imapct Analysis the Priority may have to be reconsidered by the Project Manager or Project Board.
+All issues when raised under your PRINCE2 change control system, and should be entered into the Issue Log and categorized All issues should be given a priority rating (ie. Must Have, Nice to have, ect).
+After Impact Analysis the Priority may have to be reconsidered by the Project Manager or Project Board.
 Any issues that are simple misunderstandings should be dealt with directly and the Issue Log updated to reflect this.
-For all other types, an Impact Analysis must be carried out.
+For all other types, an Impact Analysis must be carried out as documented in your PRINCE2 change control system.

 • What would have to change and what work effort it would take